tc39/proposal-compartments/README.md

 // The bindings correspond to the equivalent `import` and `export` declarations
 // of an ECMAScript module.
 type SyntheticStaticModuleRecord = {
+  // Indicates the import and export bindings the module has
+  // between its module environment record, module exports namespace,
+  // and its dependencies.
   bindings?: Array<Binding>,

   // Initializes the module if it is imported.
   // Initialize may return a promise, indicating that the module uses
   // the equivalent of top-level-await.